jsm8989/vesicles_iii/lab_notes.md

 - lots of rubbish vesicles, lots of dirt, maybe they have finally decided that passivation is required
 - should probably filter the glucose etc
 - should probably also not use old sucrose vesicles with new glucose
+- Also tried one well where the glucose/vesicles were pre-mixed in an eppendorf tube with the same ratio as this morning (but could not see a clear difference as the sample was a bit trash anyway)
 - much higher contrast though!
 Pixel range + adjusting frame rate (also physically check filter cubes) is the key:
 ![image](https://user-images.githubusercontent.com/69422343/159972399-3e65f22b-6e62-47ac-83b1-dbf5c2594194.png)